Skip to Content

 From open data to data sharing

-More and more often, European legislation tackles data sharing, whether directly (e.g., with the General Data Protection Regulation (GDPR), the Data Governance Act (applicable from this September) and the Data Act) or indirectly, as a side element to other matters (e.g., in the Data Services Act, the Data Markets Act, and, more famously, some elements of the AI Act, with regard to the data being used to train the algorithms).
+More and more often, European legislation tackles data sharing, whether directly (e.g., with the General Data Protection Regulation (GDPR), the Data Governance Act (applicable from this September) and the Data Act) or indirectly, as a side element to other matters (e.g., in the Data Services Act, the Data Markets Act, and, more famously, some elements of the EU AI Act, with regard to the data being used to train the algorithms).
 The abundance of regulation is far from crippling a market.
 In fact, legislation is like the brakes that enable you to drive faster.

 The EU has since been progressively moving from fostering the availability of government data to stimulating data sharing in the private sector.
 In support of this, between 2019 and 2022, Capgemini led for the Commission its first data-sharing program: the Support Centre for Data Sharing (SCDS).